3dgeo-heidelberg/4DGeo/docs/index.md

 ## About

 4DGeo is a modular web-based interactive dashboard application for visualizing geospatial, temporal data.
 Built with React, it enables users to create their own dashboard layout to visualize their custom 4D geodata using various visualization and user-input modules.
 The project is designed to be flexible and extendable, making it easy to adapt for different use cases such as landslide detection, insect monitoring, and other environmental observations.
 It can be hosted on a simple server or with Github Pages.
 The data is read from a user-defined data source and refreshes automatically based on the specified refresh timer.
 With this, the 4DGeo dashboard works really well with continously updated data like with monitoring systems that repeatdly scan an area of interest.

+Key Features:

+- Controlled visualisation
+- React-based modular UI
+- Time-series support
+- Customizable and shareable dashboards
+- Automatic data refreshs
+- Easy integration with your data

 <video width="100%" controls>
   <source src="./4DGeoDemo.mp4" type="video/mp4">